iina/iina/README.md

   This script will deploy the depended libraries into `libmpv/libs`.
   Make sure you have a phase copying of all these dylibs in Xcode's build settings.

-## Contribute
+## Contributing

 **Please read [CONTRIBUTING.md](https://github.com/lhc70000/iina/blob/master/CONTRIBUTING.md) before opening an issue or pull request.**

-**Please ask for permission from the author before staring working on a pull request** to make sure that there's not someone else working on the same feature.
+**Please ask for permission from the author before starting working on a pull request** to make sure that there's not someone else working on the same feature.

-Any feedback is appreciated!
-You can
+Any feedback/contribution is appreciated!

-- Star it or fork it
-- Download and test it
-- Send bug reports
-- Send feature requests
-- Provide suggestions on code structures or UI designs
-- Provide localizations
-- ...